GLOBAL MARKETS-Stocks succumb to shutdown fears but China charges on | Business

 GLOBAL MARKETS-Stocks succumb to shutdown fears but China charges on

 The MSCI world equity index, which tracks shares in 49 nations, retreated after earlier gains.
-The index fell 0.8% after its broadest measure of Asia-Pacific shares outside Japan rose 0.66% on the China rally.
-Wall Street also fell.
-The Dow Jones Industrial Average slid 1.58%, the S&P 500 lost 1.20% and the Nasdaq Composite dropped 0.51%.
+The index fell 0.26% after its broadest measure of Asia-Pacific shares outside Japan rose 0.85% on the China rally.
+Wall Street also mostly fell, but the red-hot tech sector roared ahead, on track for its fifth closing record high in six sessions.
+The Dow Jones Industrial Average slid 1.16% and the S&P 500 lost 0.41%.
+The Nasdaq Composite added 0.58%, led by Amazon.com.

 In Europe, stocks pared gains to close lower.
 Europe's broad FTSEurofirst 300 index dropped 0.78%.
 More than 60,000 new coronavirus infections were reported on Wednesday and U.S. deaths rose by more than 900 for a second straight day, the highest since early June.